sPavnii-06/BioFuel-Gas/README.md

 BioFuel-Gas
-AN IOT SOLUTION FOR DETECTING HARMFUL BIOFUEL GASES INSIDE GAS CHAMBERS
+IOT BASED BIOFUEL GASES MONITORING AND ALERTING SYSTEM

-🔬 Real-time monitoring of methane & toxic gases in a biofuel chamber
+ Real-time monitoring of methane & toxic gases in a biofuel chamber

-📘 Project Description
+Project Description

 This project ensures safety in biofuel generation by continuously monitoring hazardous gases like Methane (CH₄), Carbon Monoxide (CO), and Air Quality (CO₂ / VOCs) using MQ-4, MQ-7, and MQ-135 gas sensors.
 The system detects harmful concentrations in real-time and alerts the user using an LCD display and buzzer.